stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/4-synthetic-slo.md

 If your test failed, click on the result to open the test result details to determine which step failed and why.
 Make sure that Storedog is still up and running at the test's **Starting URL**.
 If it is, edit the test by clicking on the **gear icon** in the upper-right corner, and reviewing the above steps to make sure your assertions are correct.

-Once you're confident your test is dependable, click the **Resume Scheduling** button in the upper-right corner of the page to tell Datadog it can run it at the configured frequency of every 5 minutes.
+Once you're confident your test is dependable, click the **Resume Scheduling** button in the upper-right corner of the page to tell Datadog it can start running it at the configured frequency.

 ### Create an SLO
 Now that you have a working synthetic browser test, create an SLO to set a target success rate of 99% over seven days: